Recording FAQs

 • Discuss with your trusted family members before making any decisions that affect ownership of your property, such as adding or removing someone from a deed or taking out a new mortgage, reverse mortgage, or second mortgage.
 If you feel it prudent, you may want to consult a lawyer.

-A written description that specifically identifies a piece of property’s boundaries using permanent landmarks or monuments, and the lots and blocks on a recorded plat when applicable.
+A written description that specifically identifies a piece of property’s boundaries using permanent landmarks or monuments, and the lots and blocks on a recorded plat when possible.
 You can find a legal description of a property on the El Paso County Assessor’s website.

 Irrevocable trusts are registered with the El Paso County Judicial Building.
 Revocable trusts are not registered.
 It may be retained by the attorney that created it, or by the trustors themselves.